Boosting Few-shot Fine-grained Recognition with Background Suppression and Foreground Alignment: Experiments

 Table~\ref{tab:abBFL} lists the comparison results of the ablation study when using our proposed modules.
 We have the following observations.
-First, the addition of BAS solely can only contribute limited improvement in performance when using global features to compute similarity (\ie, C0 \textit{v.s.} B0).
-Second, when introducing local features to measure the distances between the query images and support prototypes, L2L significantly improves the localization accuracy under $1$-shot and $5$-shot settings (\ie, C1 \textit{v.s.} C0).
-Third, a substantial improvement of performance on each dataset is gained by integrating FOA to align support features and query features (\ie, C2 \textit{v.s.} C1).
-This verifies the necessity of considering variations in object's pose and position for FS-FGR task.
-Finally, erasing the regions with activation higher than a threshold during the training phase alleviates the problem of the model focusing on the most discriminative regions (\ie, C3 \textit{v.s.} C2).
+First, the addition of BAS solely can only contribute to limited improvement in performance when using global features to compute similarity (\ie, C0 \textit{vs.} B0).
+Second, when introducing local features to measure the distances between the query images and support prototypes, L2L significantly improves the localization accuracy under $1$-shot and $5$-shot settings (\ie, C1 \textit{vs.} C0).
+Third, a substantial improvement of performance on each dataset is gained by integrating FOA to align support features and query features (\ie, C2 \textit{vs.} C1).
+This verifies the necessity of considering variations in the object's pose and position for the FS-FGR task.
+Finally, erasing the regions with activation higher than a threshold during the training phase alleviates the problem of the model focusing on the most discriminative regions (\ie, C3 \textit{vs.} C2).
 The aforementioned experiments and comparisons have demonstrated that the addition of FOA based on BAS can significantly improve the performance of FS-FGR.
-Moreover, we further demonstrate that BAS and FOA are complementary to each other in improving performance by removing BAS from the full model (\ie, C4 \textit{v.s.} C3).
+Moreover, we further demonstrate that BAS and FOA are complementary to each other in improving performance by removing BAS from the full model (\ie, C4 \textit{vs.} C3).
 Meanwhile, we observe that C4 outperforms B1 by a large margin, demonstrating the superiority of our feature alignment in the absence of background suppression.